CloudNimble/TypeLitePlus/readme.md

 ## Changelog

 ### Version 2.0.0       (7 October 2018)
-Added       Rewritten for .NET Standard 2.0 support.
+Added:       Rewritten for .NET Standard 2.0 support.
 Now works in any .NET Project now.
+Added:       DotNet-Script support for consistently
-Fixed       Manager.tt is now powered by a scaled-back version of the TemplateFileManager that ships with EF6.
+Fixed:       Manager.tt is now powered by a scaled-back version of the TemplateFileManager that ships with EF6.
 It's lighter and easier to maintain than the previous one.

 ### Version 1.8.4       (2 March 2017)
-Fixed       #128 nested inner classes has incorrect module name
+Fixed:       #128 nested inner classes has incorrect module name

 ### Version 1.8.3       (2 March 2017)
-Fixed       Nested IEnumerables caused infinite loop Fixed       Use namespace instead of deprecated module keyword
+Fixed:       Nested IEnumerables caused infinite loop
+Fixed:       Use namespace instead of deprecated module keyword

 ### Version 1.8.2       (13 February 2017)
-Fixed       Do not generate empt modules
+Fixed:       Do not generate empty modules
-Fixed       Export constants with const keyword
+Fixed:       Export constants with const keyword

 ### Version 1.8.1       (7 April 2016)
-Added       Added ForReferencedAssembly extension method
+Added:       Added ForReferencedAssembly extension method

 ### Version 1.8.0       (3 April 2016)
-Fixed       #118, #113 Issues with Visual Studio 2015 Update 2
+Fixed:       #118, #113 Issues with Visual Studio 2015 Update 2

-Fixed       Error generating documentation with type params
+Fixed:       Error generating documentation with type params

 ### Version 1.7.0       (27 March 2016)
-Added       Added alternative generator for KnockoutModels (see https://bitbucket.org/svakinn/typelite/overview)
+Added:       Added alternative generator for KnockoutModels (see https://bitbucket.org/svakinn/typelite/overview)

-Fixed       #82 more deterministic ordering of generated code
+Fixed:       #82 more deterministic ordering of generated code

-Fixed       #103 types overridden in converter still appear in generated code
+Fixed:       #103 types overridden in converter still appear in generated code

-Added       New extension method that register all derived typesTypesDervivedFrom<T>
+Added:       New extension method that register all derived typesTypesDervivedFrom<T>

 ### Version 1.6.0       (22 January 2016)
-Fixed       #110 interface for classes with a base class
+Fixed:       #110 interface for classes with a base class

-Added       #109 support for System.Sbyte
+Added:       #109 support for System.Sbyte

 ### Version 1.5.2       (29 November 2015)
-Fixed       Error generating JsDoc in case of the name of the assembly contains a space
+Fixed:       Error generating JsDoc in case of the name of the assembly contains a space

 ### Version 1.5.1       (17 October 2015)
-Fixed       Problem with the binaries version in 1.5.0
+Fixed:       Problem with the binaries version in 1.5.0

 ### Version 1.5.0       (17 October 2015)
-Added       Implemented support for interface inheritance.
+Added:       Implemented support for interface inheritance.

-Added       Added support for [TsIgnore] attribute on classes
+Added:       Added support for [TsIgnore] attribute on classes

 ### Version 1.4.0       (7 August 2015)
-Added       #95, #96 Adds option to generate enums without 'const' modifier.
+Added:       #95, #96 Adds option to generate enums without 'const' modifier.
 Use TypeScript.AsConstEnums(false) in your TypeLite.tt file.

-Fixed       #94 TsGeneratorOutput isn't treated as flag in AppendEnumDefinition
+Fixed:       #94 TsGeneratorOutput isn't treated as flag in AppendEnumDefinition

 ### Version 1.3.1       (22 July 2015)
-Fixed       #90 export const enum for compatibility with TypeScript 1.5
+Fixed:       #90 export const enum for compatibility with TypeScript 1.5

 ### Version 1.3.0       (6 July 2015)
-Added       #89 Added support for Windows Phone 8.1 as target platform
+Added:       #89 Added support for Windows Phone 8.1 as target platform

-Added       #73 Added support for generating JSDoc comments from XML documentation.
+Added:       #73 Added support for generating JSDoc comments from XML documentation.
 Works only in .NET 4, needs XML Doc files.
 Use .WithJSDoc()

 ### Version 1.2.0       (1 July 2015)
-Added       #86 Support for classes outside modules.
+Added:       #86 Support for classes outside modules.
 A TS class is generated outside module if the source .NET class isn't in a namespace or if  [TsClass(Module = "")] attribute is used.

-Fixed       #79 ModuleNameForrmater not called in certain cases
+Fixed:       #79 ModuleNameForrmater not called in certain cases

 ### Version 1.1.2.0		(3 August 2015)
 Fixed		#85 Unable to reuse enums

-Fixed       #84 Module name formatter doesn't work for nested namespaces
+Fixed:       #84 Module name formatter doesn't work for nested namespaces

 ### Version 1.1.1.0		(1 March 2015)
 Fixed		#76 Error when renaming modules